Kings Head, Thetford

 Developments can sometimes require both below ground and built heritage assessments.

 Proposals that bring together elements of new build within a redevelopment of a Listed Building always require thorough assessment of below ground as well as built heritage to meet planning requirements.
-Our combined Heritage and Archaeology Desk Based Assessment can prove cost effective and save time.
+Our combined Heritage Statement and Archaeology Desk Based Assessment can prove cost effective and save time.

 AB Heritage was commissioned to undertake such an assessment at the Kings Head in Thetford.
 The challenge for our client was to sensitively deliver their mixed-used scheme within the Listed complex of the old coaching inn and its outbuildings, which were located within the Thetford Conservation Area and further protected under local policies as they lay within the ‘Thetford Area of Main Archaeological Interest’.

 This combined report was to help the local planning authority understand the impact of the proposals on the built heritage, the historic setting, and to any surviving archaeological resource by describing and assessing the historical development of the application site and its immediate area.
 Being engaged early by our client meant that AB Heritage was also able to advise on cost effective mitigation options for both below ground and scheme designs where appropriate.

 The Local Planning Authority’s policy was to only allow conversion of buildings of architectural or historic merit for economic or residential purposes in locations that would otherwise be unacceptable, where this would ensure the retention of the historic building.
 In the case of the Kings Head, some of the Listed outbuildings were in poor state of repair and had become structurally unstable.
 Some later unsympathetic alterations had been poorly maintained and were also a cause of damage to the historic structure and features.